valhristov/valhristov.github.io/index.md

 ## [SonarSource](http://www.sonarsource.com) 2016 - 2019
 ### Software Engineer in the Language Team (2.5 years)
-Part of the Language team, I designed and developed dozens of source code analyzers, as well as many features in several open source projects: Sonar C#, Sonar VB.NET, SonarLint for Visual Studio and SonarScanner for MSBuild.
+As part of the Language team, and C#/VB.NET sub-team in particular, I designed and developed dozens of C# and VB.NET source code analyzers, as well as many features in several open source projects: Sonar C#, Sonar VB.NET, SonarLint for Visual Studio and SonarScanner for MSBuild.
 The projects are written in .NET and Java, and use the .NET compiler (Roslyn) and Visual Studio APIs.

 ## [Telerik](http://www.telerik.com) 2003 - 2016 (acquired by [Progress](http://www.progress.com) in 2014)
 ### Software Engineering Manager in Telerik ALM Division (1 year)